Ancestors of Tim Farr and Descendants of Stephen Farr Sr. of Concord, Massachusetts and Lidlington, Bedfordshire, England

 John, b.
 Ca. 1622, d. in Roxbury, 23 Jan.
 1691/2 (Vital Records of Roxbury, Mass., vol. 2, p.
 540; mar. there, 11 Nov.
 1662 (ibid.. p.
 182).
 MARY PATTIN, daughter of William and Mary, b. ca. 1638, d. after 1674: issue 4 children.

-Mary PATTEN [Parents] 1 was born in BET 1632 AND 1634 in Cambridge, Middlesex, Massachusetts, United States.
-She died in 1674 in Roxbury, Suffolk, Massachusetts, United States.
-Mary married 2, 3, 4, 5 John GRIGGS on 11 Nov 1652 in Roxbury, Suffolk, Massachusetts, United States.
+Mary PATTEN [Parents] 1 was born before 2 May 1632 in Essex, England.
+She was christened on 2 May 1632 in Earls Colne, Essex, England.
+She died on 23 Jan 1692 in Roxbury, Suffolk, Massachusetts Bay Colony, British Colonial America.
+Mary married 2, 3, 4, 5 John GRIGGS on 11 Nov 1652 in Roxbury, Suffolk County, Massachusetts Bay, British Colonial America.

 Cambridge or Newton (same place)